 This example also makes clear why we define exactness only relative to pointwise Kan extensions.
 If we allowed non-pointwise ones, then we would have hardly any exact squares.
 Exactness is essentially a generalized version of pointwiseness, telling us how Kan extensions along one functor can be computed by transferring them to another functor, but for non-pointwise Kan extensions (which “exist by accident”) we have basically no hope of doing this.

-If is a fully faithful functor, then the square
+A functor is a fully faithful functor if and only if the square

 is exact.
 This just says that the unit is an isomorphism, i.e. that left (and equivalently right) Kan extensions along are “honest” extensions.